 The ZUC reviewed the initial proposal for the Zoning Incentive Program (ZIP) in December 2019.
-This program establishes a program to capture value from development projects receiving additional development capacity, with a defined menu of community benefits that fulfill unmet community objectives while also providing transparency to developers.
+This program establishes a program to capture value from development projects receiving additional development capacity, with a defined menu of community benefits that fulfill unmet community objectives while also providing transparency to developers and the public.

-Since the ZUC reviewed the study, additional analysis has been completed to assess the value created by participation in the program and the cost of identified benefits.
-Building on this analysis, the Planning Code amendments include a program with maps to identify benefit areas for both residential and non-residential development and a schedule of community benefits and in-lieu fees to be provided in return for additional development capacity, as well as an associated map of the incentive area and the maximum heights and intensities that may be achieved through participation.
+Since the ZUC reviewed the study, additional analysis has been completed to assess the value created by participation in the ZIP program and the cost of identified benefits.
+Building on this analysis, maps have been created to identify benefit areas for both residential and non-residential development and Planning Code amendments proposed that establish a schedule of community benefits and in-lieu fees to be provided in return for additional development capacity, as well as an associated map of the incentive area and the maximum heights and intensities that may be achieved through participation.